 Software and Ecosystem

-They have built a comprehensive software ecosystem to support its hardware offerings.
+They have built a comprehensive software ecosystem to support their hardware offerings.
 They offer a variety of tools for different uses:

 For developers: CUDA is a toolkit that lets programmers easily write programs that run faster on NVIDIA GPUs.
 This is useful for all sorts of demanding tasks, like scientific computing and video editing.